Newman Central Catholic High School: Athletics

 The Newman Comets (and Lady Comets) participate in IHSA athletics and activities.
 They play under the Three Rivers Athletic Conference in all sports.

 Mike Mena is a notable alumni in Wrestling.
 He was the first 4x undefeated State Champion from 1989-1992.
-He went on to wrestle at the university of Iowa where he was a 4x NCAA champion placing 7th, 3rd, 5th & 2nd at the NCAA’s from 1994-1997 after taking a red shirt year in 1993.
+He went on to wrestle at the university of Iowa where he was a 4x All American placing 7th, 3rd, 5th & 2nd at the NCAA’s from 1994-1997 after taking a red shirt year in 1993.

-After his controversial loss in the 1997 NCAA finals to Eric Guerro of Oklahoma State, in over time, the rules were changed to allow both wrestlers to wrestle from the top & bottom position rather than have 1x 30 period where the winner of a coin toss would chose to top or bottom position.
+After his controversial loss in the 1997 NCAA finals to Eric Guerrero of Oklahoma State, in over time, the rules were changed to allow more over time periods rather than one 30 second period that is heavily influenced by coin toss.

 The Newman Comets boys' football team, known as "The Blue Machine," won the IHSA State Championship in 1990, 1994, 2004, 2010, 2013, and 2019 and placed second in 1993 and 1998.
 Coach "Papo" Papoccia led the team to their first five IHSA State Championships, before his eventual retirement in 2018.
 Coach Brandon Kreczmer took the role as head coach, leading the Newman team to a victorious state run in 2019.
 The team is now under the advisory of head coach Michael LeMay.

 Another IHSA State Championship belongs to Boys' Cross Country in 2009-2010.
 A few years later in the 2012-2013 season, Newman Cross Country went on a seven year streak of team appearances at the IHSA State Championship, with the team being led by such names as Bryson Reyes, Drew Rosengren, Chris Ahlers, Spencer Mauch, and Shay Hafner.
 This streak ended with the 2019-2020 season, only to be revitalized with the 2021-2022 boys team, under a new young core of Lucas Schaab, Lucas Simpson, Kenny Boesen, Carver Grummert, and Espen Hammes.

 Other notable State appearances and victories include: Boys' Wrestling (1984-1985, 2010-2011).
 The Newman Boys' track team won the 2013 Class A State Championship.
 In 2019 senior Brody Ivy became a state champion in Class 1A IHSA wrestling.
 In 2018 the Newman boys basketball team placed third at the IHSA Class 1A state championships.